A new specialization in the Cronkite School teaches students how to report on Latino communities and Latino-specific issues.

 They also take a new field course in which they will delve in-depth into critical Latino-related issues and meet with discipline experts during trips to Mexico.
-Students in the specialization also will do an in-depth project at Cronkite News Service.
+Students in the specialization also will take appropriate Latino courses across multiple disciplines outside of the Cronkite School and do an in-depth project at Cronkite News Service.

 The new specialization grew out of the Cronkite School’s longtime commitment to giving students fieldwork experience along the U.S.-Mexico border and in Mexico.
 In recent years, Cronkite students have produced several major multimedia reporting projects focusing on immigration and Latino issues.

 The 2011 project, “Stateless in the Dominican Republic,” about immigration and border issues in the Dominican Republic, won a prestigious Robert F. Kennedy Journalism Award, the third such honor Cronkite students have received in four years.

 In 2010, a project initiated in the depth reporting class, "Crossing Lines," about one man’s mission to help impoverished Mexican farmers, won an RFK award in the print category, the second consecutive year in a row that a Cronkite student won the award.